ozhankaraman/IstioCC/README.md

 # Istio Version 1.9 Cross Cluster and Cluster DNS Setup
-After Istio 1.7 cross cluster design by defining service entries became depreciated and they moved to a new Cross Cluster approach with Multi Primary, Multi Primary Remote Cluster Design. https://istio.io/latest/docs/setup/install/multicluster/ .
-There are also some articles and support tickets on Istio site that after Istio 1.6 old Cluster Service Entry CC Design did not work as expected and its like broken for a while ( https://github.com/istio/istio/issues/29308#issuecomment-736899243 ).
+After Istio 1.7 released, current cross cluster design by defining service entries became depreciated and Istio moved to a new Cluster Design with Multi Primary, Multi Primary Remote Cluster Design.
+More details could be get from official cross cluster documentation https://istio.io/latest/docs/setup/install/multicluster/ .
+There are also some articles and support tickets on Istio mentiones that after Istio 1.6 old Cluster Service Entry Cross Cluster Design did not work as expected and its like broken for a while ( https://github.com/istio/istio/issues/29308#issuecomment-736899243 ).
+With this article I plan to give similar examples like Official Istio web site with some more or less definitions.

-You could get different cluster approaches from Istio documentation but here i plan to give some example scenarios about Istio Cross Cluster Usage.
-Here i am using 3 clusters named C1, C2 and C3.
-They have different region and zone setup.
-We could use any cluster installed on any cloud provider or onpremise platform.
-Important thing here is update the region and zone details with your current design and Load Balancer VIPS needs to be accessed by 3 clusters.
+Here I am using 3 geographical seperated clusters named C1, C2 and C3.
+They have different region and zone structure.
+You could use any cluster installed on any cloud provider or onpremise platform.
+Important thing here is if you dont have zone and region defined on your cluster you need to define it like below or if you already have that definitions(GCP, AWS, Azure has built in defined) its important to update the scenarios below to reflect your actual region, zone setup.
+By using Multi Primary Remote Multi Cluster Setup its important that Load Balancer VIPS needs to be accesible by all 3 clusters.

-Here i am using 3 clusters installed with Kubeadm project, they each have 3 or 5 worker nodes.
-I am using a Multi Primary Cluster Architecture over different networks under same mesh topology.
-So generally all pods, services are isolated from each other, they could not directly communicate with each other.
+Here i am using 3 clusters installed by Kubeadm project, each cluster has 3 or 5 worker nodes.
+I am using a Multi Primary Cluster Architecture over different networks under the same mesh topology.
+So generally all pods, services are isolated from each other, they could not directly communicate with each other via CNI.
 You could think these 3 clusters as clusters like in London, New York, Tokyo cities.
-You could get more data over the https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network link which give more details about how data flows from one clusters service to other clusters service.
+You could get more data over the https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network link which give more details about how data flows from one clusters service to other.

-I used Istio Operator to manage Istio installation because it looks like its more native, its used by most of the contributors and has strong abilities on Cluster Upgrade and Troubleshooting.
+I use Istio Operator to manage Istio installation because it looks like its more native and used by most of the contributors and also has strong abilities fot Cluster Upgrade and Troubleshooting.

-Its also important that each cluster is using same CA that allows to use same root CA and then they could talk to each other without need to define any federation on each cluster mesh.
-By using same CA, clusters trust each other. https://istio.io/latest/docs/tasks/security/cert-management/plugin-ca-cert/
+I also like to mention that each cluster is using same root CA that enables trust for each other, with this setup no federation required between them. https://istio.io/latest/docs/tasks/security/cert-management/plugin-ca-cert/

 I also enabled Istio Smart DNS Proxy to test how it works on cross cluster setup.
 It has a seamless integration with across multiple cluster and Virtual machines.

-I generally used the cross cluster examples which comes with Istio bundle, generally nothing special here, only the official documentation is somekind of complex to understand for a newcomer.
+I generally used the cross cluster examples which are detailed on current with Istio Install bundle, generally nothing special here, only the official documentation is somekind of complex to understand for a newcomer.
+I also executed all commands from my Mac, you could easily use this commands from other platforms with some minor modifications.

 Cross Cluster Nodes are using the below zone and region distribution.
-Each Regions have different zones so zone1 from region1 is not zone as zone1 from region2
+Each regions have different zones so zone1 from region1 is not zone as zone1 from region2

 Cluster | Node | Region | Zone
 -- | --| -- | --